 - Other Related Concepts

-Why do we get the list index out of range error?In case you have worked with lists before, the chances of you coming across the list index out of your range error is quite high.
-This error is quite common and if you are new to programming debugging this error, it could be tricky
+Why do we get the list index out of range Python error?If you have worked with lists before, the chances of you coming across the ‘list index out of your range’ error is quite high.
+This error is quite common and for a new programmer debugging this error, it could be tricky

 Now that we have understood indexing, let's look at more instances when we come across the list index out of range error.

-Syntax of rannge()
+Syntax of range()

 stop- An integer that indicates where the sequence should stop

 step- Optional, and used in case you would like to increment by a number greater than 1.
 The default value is 1

 Code to fix list out of range error: